S3-working-group/s3-practical-guide/docs/all.md

 Define:

--   A schedule or frequency for reviews.
+-   A schedule or frequency for evaluations.
--   Additional helpful evaluation criteria in addition the key metrics.
+-   Other helpful evaluation criteria in addition the key metrics.
 -   Any other relevant aspects to consider for the evaluation.
 -   Who should take part in the evaluation.
 -   A process for evaluation (e.g. _Peer Review_).